Accredited · Accounting Firm Philippines · Est. 2006

 It means you're on record.

-The BIR can examine everything filed in the last three years — and whether it holds up is a different question from whether it was filed.
+The Bureau of Internal Revenue can examine everything filed in the last three years — and whether it holds up is a different question from whether it was filed.
 At ₱10M, that distinction is worth understanding before you need to.

 We've been helping businesses close that gap since 2006.